-updated NIRCam imaging in one CEERS pointing.
+In this final simulated data release, we provided simulated NIRCam WFSS observations for four CEERS pointings.
+We provided the input models, raw data, calibrated count rate maps, and extracted spectra.
+We also provided updated NIRCam imaging in one CEERS pointing.
 This NIRCam imaging update includes improved input photometry, additional depth in two filters, and pixel-aligned mosaics in all filters.
 The simulated NIRCam WFSS observations and the associated imaging for all four CEERS pointings (CEERS 5-8) were created using MIRAGE version 2.2.1, with input sources taken from the SAM mock catalog.
 NIRCam WFSS exposures in each grism are taken with one LWC direct image followed by two LWC out-of-field images to identify the sources associated with the spectra.
-During all CEERS WFSS observations and LWC imaging, the SWC observes with F115W to add depth to the NIRCam imaging in these fields.
+During all CEERS WFSS observations and LWC imaging, the SWC observes with F115W to add depth to the NIR-Cam imaging in these fields.

-In 2022 November, we provided our team's reductions of the first epoch of CEERS observations from 2022 June, as well as documentation and the scripts and Python code we used to reduce the images.
-We reduced the images through version 1.7.2 of the JWST Calibration Pipeline (H. Bushouse et al. 2024) and Calibration Reference Data System (CRDS) pmaps 0989 (NIRCam) and 0970 (MIRI), with custom Python scripts developed to handle additional corrections such as "snowballs," "wisps," 1/f noise (for NIRCam), and outlier detection and background subtraction (for MIRI).
-See M. B. Bagley et al. (2023) and G. Yang et al. (2023b) for details on this initial reduction.
+In November 2022, we provided our team's reductions of the first epoch (June 2022) of CEERS observations, as well as documentation and the scripts and Python code we used to reduce the images.
+We reduced the images through version 1.7.2 of the JWST Calibration Pipeline (Bushouse et al. 2024) and Calibration Reference Data System (CRDS) pmaps 0989 (NIRCam) and 0970 (MIRI), with custom Python scripts developed to handle additional corrections such as "snowballs", "wisps", 1/f noise (for NIRCam), and outlier detection and background subtraction (for MIRI).
+See Bagley et al. (2023) and Yang et al. (2023a) for details on this initial reduction.

-In 2023 May, we provided our team's reductions of the second set of CEERS MIRI and NIRCam imaging, observed as part of CEERS Epoch 2 in 2022 December.
-This data release included CEERS NIRCam pointings 4, 5, 7, 8, 9, and 10, obtained in parallel to prime NIRSpec MSA observations.
-We also included the SW F115W and direct imaging in F356W obtained as part of the NIRCam WFSS observations in pointings 5, 7, 8, and 9.
+In May 2023, we provided our team's reductions of the second set of CEERS MIRI and NIRCam imaging, observed as part of CEERS Epoch 2 in December 2022.
+This data release included CEERS NIRCam pointings 4, 5, 7, 8, 9 and 10, obtained in parallel to prime NIRSpec MSA observations.
+We also included the SW F115W and direct imaging in F356W obtained as part of the NIRCam WFSS observations in pointings 5, 7, 8 and 9.
 This DR0.6 NIRCam reduction is almost identical to that of the DR0.5 release, where the difference is an updated version of the Calibration Pipeline (1.8.5) and CRDS pmap (1023).
 The DR0.6 MIRI release included all eight MIRI pointings from both CEERS epochs, uniformly reduced with Calibration Pipeline version 1.9.3 and CRDS pmap 1039.

-In 2023 October, we provided our team's reductions of the NIRSpec MSA and NIRCam slitless grism spectra, observed as part of CEERS Epoch 2 in 2022 December and Epoch 3 in 2023 February.
-This data release included CEERS NIRSpec pointings 4, 5, 7, 8, 9, and 10, obtained as prime observations with NIRCam imaging parallels.
+In October 2023, we provided our team's reductions of the NIRSpec MSA and NIRCam slitless grism spectra, observed as part of CEERS Epoch 2 in December 2022 and Epoch 3 in February 2023.
+This data release included CEERS NIRSpec pointings 4, 5, 7, 8, 9 and 10, obtained as prime observations with NIRCam imaging parallels.
 The PRISM observations in pointings 9 and 10 were affected by an MSA short in December and were repeated at new positions in February (comprising Epoch 3).
 These two new PRISM pointings are 11 and 12.
 We reduced these spectra using custom procedures that improve upon the default pipeline, including custom aperture extractions and masking of detector artifacts and other contaminants.
-These improvements will be described in detail in P. Arrabal Haro et al. (2025, in preparation).
+These improvements will be described in detail in Arrabal Haro et al. (in prep).